 Ingredients: Caprylic/Capric Triglyceride, Glycerin, Aqua, Cetearyl Olivate, Sucrose Laurate, Benzyl Alcohol, Sorbitan Olivate, Sucrose Palmitate, Parfum (Natural), Geraniol*, Dimethyl Sulfone (MSM), Citronellol**, Dehydroacetic Acid, Lactobacillus/Cucurbita Pepo Fruit Ferment Extract, Borago Officinalis Seed Oil, Sucrose Stearate, Linalool**, Retinyl Palmitate, CI77491 (natural iron oxide), Jojoba Esters, Tocopherol, Ascorbyl Palmitate. **Component of natural essential oils.
 All Natural Ingredients.

 One of the reasons I love doing these posts is to track how quickly I use up a product and clearly I love this cleanser because despite the many others that I have and adore, I still managed to finish up two of these this year.
 The first was in my last empties post (here) and this one just ran out about 2 weeks ago.
 This is my go-to cleanser when my skin is in a happy place and I want to use something to keep it that way.
 It’s soothing, hydrating, balancing, healing and leaves my skin feeling clean, soft and nourished.
-I have written about this cleanser so many times and have a full review here, but all you really need to know is that it’s one of the few products I have been faithful to since it launched over 3 years ago now and it is something I will always have in my bathroom cabinet.
+I have written about this cleanser so many times, but all you really need to know is that it’s one of the few products I have been faithful to since it launched over 3 years ago now and it is something I will always have in my bathroom cabinet.

 Repurchase?
 Always and already have.